microsoftarchive/semantic-logging/README.md

+:warning: This project is no longer under development.
+A possible alternative, depending on use case, is [Microsoft.Diagnostic.EventFlow](https://github.com/Azure/diagnostics-eventflow).

 ## What is Semantic Logging?

 Semantic Logging (formerly know at the Semantic Logging Application Block or SLAB) is designed by the